Ghiara/SingleFASTDLO/README.md

 Main dependencies:

-The program runs on a Laptop with Ubuntu 22.04 LTS, with 32 GB RAM and Nvidia RTX 1650 mobile graphic card, envrionment management used miniconda, for more details about environment please refer the file 'requriements.txt'.
+The program runs on a Dell XPS-15 7590 (2019) Laptop with Ubuntu 22.04 LTS, 32 GB RAM and Nvidia GeForce GTX 1650.
+For envrionment management miniconda was used, for more details about environment please refer the file 'requriements.txt'.
+The run file is wirtten based on Intel Realsense Camera interface, before running the program, please install the Intel Realsense dependency from [here](https://dev.intelrealsense.com/docs/python2).
 Some key packages need to be installed please see below.
 ```
 python (3.8)
 pytorch (1.4.0)